coreos/rpm-ostree/docs/treefile.md

     library in the target filesystem tree understands.
 However, this is a relatively new default, so the value `host` is provided as a fallback

+ * `rpmdb-normalize`: boolean, optional.
+Defaults to `false`.
+If enabled, this will perform various manipulations of the RPM database to, as much as possible, guarantee a deterministic result for the on-disk RPM database.
+Requires the `SOURCE_DATE_EPOCH` environment variable to be set to the UNIX epoch time to be used as the build timestamp.

  * `cliwrap`: boolean, optional.
 Defaults to `false`.
 If enabled, rpm-ostree will replace binaries such as `/usr/bin/rpm` with wrappers that intercept unsafe operations, or adjust functionality.